adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/LSTM_RNN/readme.md

 ## Long Short Term Memory
 ------

-<p> In this folder we implement long short term memory for air quality prediction</p>
+<p> In this folder we implement long short term memory for air quality prediction.
+We will generally folllow the flow graph that is presented below.</p>

 ## Proposed Model